Early Napier Products and Machines

-In 1833 Napier constructed a machine for making compressed musket and rifle balls, thus improving the accuracy of small arms fire.
+As well as printing presses the Company was often commissioned to manufacturer other novel and intricate devices!
+In 1833 they created a machine for making compressed musket and rifle balls.
+This machine produced a consistent quality of ammunition which ensured the projectile flew in a straight line and thus improved the accuracy of small arms fire.
 A number of these machines were sold to the Royal Arsenal Woolwich in 1842.

 During 1840, hydraulic machinery was supplied to the Great Western Railway for the Bristol Terminus and was later followed by overhead travelling cranes at the Swindon Works.
-Power driven stamp printing and the world's first reliable stamp perforating machines were also produced by D Napier & Son.
+Power driven stamp printing and the world’s first reliable stamp perforating machines were also produced by D Napier & Son for Somerset House.

-1842 saw work started on the “Automaton” precision coin sorting and bullion balances coin weighing machine, the prototype was supplied to the Bank of England for test, and the following year they purchased three machines, they were also used by Governments and mints around the world.
+1842 also saw work started on the “Automaton” precision coin sorting and bullion balance coin weighing machines.
+The prototype was supplied to the Bank of England for test, and the following year they purchased three machines; they were consequently also used by Governments and mints around the world.

 Other items manufactured at this time were tide- gauge measures for the Admiralty, coin machines for the Mints in the UK and overseas, a hydraulic press for hot-pressing, an astronomical telescope, an envelope printing machine, the first postage perforating machines for Somerset House, and a sugar mill.